goatcorp/DIPs/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as MIT without any additional terms or conditions.
-Additionally, anyontribution submitted for inclusion in works affected by a DIP shall be licensed with the same license as that of the target work (e.g. contributions made to Dalamud under the aegis of a DIP will be licensed as AGPL, as Dalamd is AGPL at time of writing.)
+Additionally, any contribution submitted for inclusion in works affected by a DIP shall be licensed with the same license as that of the target work (e.g. contributions made to Dalamud under the aegis of a DIP will be licensed as AGPL, as Dalamud is AGPL at time of writing.)